 Is there a difference between capicola and coppa?

-The most significant difference between capicola and coppa is the state of the meat – cured or uncured.
+The biggest distinction between capicola and coppa is whether the meat is cured or uncured.
 Coppa is the term used for cutting raw meat before it is cured, while capicola is the dry-cured version of coppa, also known as salami.

 What does cappacuolo taste like?